North Carolina Layoffs — June 2020

 | Potterwyx Scented Candles & Soaps COVID19 | Asheville | 1 | Closure |

-The biggest impact was at General Dynamics Information Technology at its Charlotte facility, reporting 160 affected workers.
+Topping the list was General Dynamics Information Technology at its Charlotte facility, reporting 160 affected workers.
 Washington Duke Inn & Golf Club followed with 147 workers.

 Trend & Outlook